-Articles
+Original Articles

 The text of articles must be structured to contain an abstract, introduction, methods, results, discussion, acknowledgments and references.
-Structured abstracts are not acceptable.
 Manuscripts submitted as articles must be 3,000 words or less and are peer-reviewed.
 Occasionally, reports of urgent public health importance may be published immediately, at the discretion of the Editor.